Backstepping Neural Operators for $2\times 2$ Hyperbolic PDEs: Introduction

-The question of designing stabilizing boundary feedback laws for first-order linear hyperbolic systems exhibiting counter-convective behaviors has persistently evolved since the introduction of the locally exponentially stabilizing boundary controller in \cite{coron1999lyapunov}.
-This controller was originally crafted for the Saint-Venant model, a nonlinear coupled hyperbolic partial differential equation (PDE).
+The development of stabilizing boundary feedback laws for counter-convective first-order linear hyperbolic systems has evolved since the introduction of the locally exponentially stabilizing boundary controller in \cite{coron1999lyapunov}.
+This controller was originally crafted for the Saint-Venant model, a nonlinear coupled hyperbolic PDE.
 Importantly, assuming some compatibility condition of the initial data and restricting the set of admissible equilibrium, \cite{coron1999lyapunov} introduced the simplest entropy-based Lyapunov function to control a system whose total energy is not a suitable Lyapunov candidate.
-After \cite{coron1999lyapunov}, Riemann invariants method enabled to define gate operating conditions that ensure exponential stability relying exclusively on local water level measurements at the gate positions, in the absence of friction.
-Continuing to draw inspiration from the realm of smart water management systems, \cite{bastin2010further, bastin2011boundary}, along with \cite{Vazquez2011}, contributed to the formulation of a quadratic Lyapunov candidate for $2\times 2$ linear hyperbolic systems in canonical form is reasonably a foundational step.
+After \cite{coron1999lyapunov}, the Riemann invariants method enabled the determination of gate operating conditions that ensure exponential stability relying exclusively on local water level measurements at the gate positions, in the absence of friction.
+Adaptive backstepping control of a wave PDE with anti-damping represented in Riemann variables as a coupled first-order hyperbolic PDE was developed in \cite{bresch2014output}.
+Fundamental contributions, \cite{bastin2010further, bastin2011boundary}, along with \cite{Vazquez2011}, have led to the formulation of a quadratic Lyapunov candidate for $2\times 2$ linear hyperbolic systems.
 Our work revolves around the PDE backstepping approach, which relies on a single boundary actuation and a full-state measurement, as outlined in the reference \cite{Vazquez2011}.
-The approach described in \cite{bastin2010further, bastin2011boundary} could be referred to as the ``dissipativity" method as it pertains to finding dissipative boundary conditions.
-Furthermore, \cite{bastin2010further, bastin2011boundary} depends on dual boundary actuation and exclusively leverages measurements obtained from the boundary positions, so to speak, at the gate locations of a water canal.
-Results on backstepping-based bilateral/dual boundary control can be found in \cite{vazquez2016bilateral, auriol2017two}.
-Alongside these two major approaches, a range of methods, including frequency domain analysis \cite{litrico2009boundary}, differential flatness \cite{rabbani2009feed}, sliding-mode control \cite{tang2014sliding}, and proportional-integral control \cite{LAMARE201524,dos2012multi}, have been employed for the design of control laws for $2\times 2$ hyperbolic balance laws.
-Aiming at stabilizing a two-phase slugging phenomenon observed in oil drilling processes \cite{di2012model}, PDE backstepping has been used to regulate a $2+1$ counter-convective system actuated at one boundary \cite{di2012backstepping}.
-The problem structure outlined in \cite{di2012model} has broad applicability, appearing in various multiphase flow processes like drift-flux modeling in oil drilling \cite{aarsnes2014control} and coupled water-sediment dynamics in river breaches \cite{diagne2017backstepping}.
-In the latter case, the backstepping method has successfully achieved exponential stabilization of supercritical flow regimes, which was not attainable by the design in \cite{di2012backstepping}.
-A similar system's structure but in the $3+1$ form can be found in \cite{burkhardt2021stop}, where the stabilization of a two-class traffic system is achieved.
+The approach described in \cite{bastin2010further, bastin2011boundary} could be referred to as the ``dissipativity" method as it pertains to finding dissipative boundary conditions that are similar to ``small gain conditions."
+Furthermore, results in \cite{bastin2010further, bastin2011boundary} are based on a dual boundary actuation strategy.
+They exclusively leverage measurements obtained from the boundary positions, so to speak, at the gate locations of a water canal to achieve stabilization.
+Results on bilateral or dual boundary control of hyperbolic PDEs by means of PDE backstepping were reported in \cite{vazquez2016bilateral, auriol2017two}.
+Delay-adaptive boundary control of coupled hyperbolic PDE-ODE cascade systems was recently established in \cite{wang2023delay} via Batch-Least Square Identification (BaLSI) \cite{Karafyllis2019Adaptive}.
+Alongside these two major approaches, a range of methods, including frequency domain analysis \cite{litrico2009boundary}, differential flatness \cite{rabbani2009feed}, sliding-mode control \cite{tang2014sliding}, and proportional-integral control \cite{dos2012multi}, have been employed for the design of control laws for $2\times 2$ hyperbolic system of balance laws.